HUDSON RIVER MARITIME MUSEUM

 Our opportunities for youth students include woodworking basics as well as the YouthBoat initiative.
 YouthBoat, empowers students by building character and fostering teamwork through the traditional craft of wooden boatbuilding and on-the-water activities.
 Students from diverse backgrounds work alongside skilled shipwrights and craftspeople to put STEM skills to work, follow building plans, and use specialized tools and materials.

-The school also repairs and restores non-profit and privately held wooden vessels of all types and ages.
-The projects are guided by shipwright and lead instructor Wayne Ford along with a team of experienced volunteers.
+The school also repairs and restores wooden vessels of all types and ages that are donated to the museum, and in our collection.
+The projects are guided by shipwright Wayne Ford along with a team of experienced volunteers.

 Also, from the comfort of home people can explore a catalogue of the school's extensive library which includes hundreds of hard-to-find and out-of-print publications on a wide range of maritime and boat-building topics including construction, tool making, and canvas working.
 Thank you to dedicated volunteer Mike Sadowy for helping to make this project come to life.